 The important fact to remember when picking a VPN service that works with BBC iPlayer is that the situation changes constantly.
 Initially the BBC were not at all bothered about people using these methods to access their service from outside the UK.
 Indeed for many years, you could even use one of the hopeless free proxy services that are available online.
 This approach changed markedly a couple of years ago in 2017 when probably under certain budgetary pressures, the BBC presumably saw this access as an attack on their overseas earnings.
 The BBC aggressively went after many VPN services and forced them to close down, usually the ones who openly advertised the ability to watch the BBC abroad.

-Now most of the blocks are centered on the detection and banning of IP address ranges which are being used.
+Now most of the blocks are centred on the detection and banning of IP address ranges which are being used.
 They look for too many concurrent connections on the same addresses and then block access from those IP ranges.
 Virtually every VPN service I’ve ever used will have some IP addresses blocked at some point, however as long as you can switch to an unrestricted one then this is a minor inconvenience.

 So remember just because you connect to a VPN service and find out the BBC doesn’t work initially doesn’t mean it won’t work at all.
 The BBC primarily blocks IP address ranges and usually only temporarily so if your service has a big enough network then this won’t be a problem.
 Always try a few other servers and see if they work.
 As I mentioned above NordVPN optimizes certain of it’s servers for accessing the BBC and I’ve found they always work.
 Don’t expect wide scale promotion of this though as all the proper VPNs will never draw attention to this on their sales pages.